Houghton University: Accomplishments

 Houghton's first national champion was Kaitlin Fadden who won the 2008 NAIA Outdoor Track and Field marathon event in a time of 2:57:10.
 It was the first NAIA national championship, either for a team or individual, for Houghton College.

 May 2012 graduate Danielle Brenon was the NAIA Outdoor Track and Field national champion in the marathon.

 In 2014, the university opened the Kerr-Pegula Athletic Complex thanks to a $12 million gift from 1991 graduate Kim Pegula.
-The complex is named after Kim's father Ralph Kerr, an instructor in Houghton's Adult Education program, and her husband Terrence Pegula.
+The complex is named after Pegula's father Ralph Kerr, an instructor in Houghton's Adult Education program, and her husband Terrence Pegula.
 Three lighted turf facilities are home to the Houghton Highlander soccer, baseball, softball, field hockey, and outdoor track.
 The multipurpose field house includes an eight-lane, 200-meter track and six tennis courts, offering a competition venue for the indoor track and tennis programs.
 It also provides dedicated practice space for outdoor sports over the winter and during inclement weather and serves as a hub of involvement for the campus and the surrounding communities of Northern Allegany County and Western New York.